 Many businesses opt to file taxes with the end goal of minimizing their tax liability.
 While there may be a short-term benefit to this tactic, it often backfires when looking to sell or obtain financing.
 Strategies to minimize your tax liability often under-represent the business revenue.
 Lower revenues increase risk and decrease the value.
 Additionally, lower revenues also make financing more difficult to obtain.
 An experienced accountant can help you take advantage of tax benefits and strategies that won’t decrease the value of your company in the long run.

 Many business owners have no clue what their business is worth.
 Obtaining a business valuation can help you understand the value of your business today.
 You can then use the information in the report to create a plan to grow your business to its desired worth.
 This can help ensure a comfortable retirement – if you are relying on the returns from selling your business.
 This will also help you set an appropriate selling price and be able to better negotiate with potential acquirers.
 Hire a business valuation professional today to help you know the value of your business and how to increase it.

-If you are looking for further advice on positioning your business to sell, Peak Business Valuation is just a call away.
+If you are looking for further advice on positioning your business to sell, Peak Business Valuation is happy to help!
 We work with small business owners to know, understand and maximize their business value.
 Questions are always welcome!
-Please reach out via email or through a phone call.
+Please reach out by scheduling a free consultation!